Applied Chemical Sciences Curriculum

 STAT 533 Foundations of Statistical Inference II 3

-STAT 535 Data Science Projects 3
+STAT 535 Data Science Projects or STAT 630 Stat Designs for Clinical Trials 3

 Select 12 credit hours from the following: